quantuminformation/test-recorder/README.md

 then run protractor with :
 `npm run demo-angular-test`

+# React

+Include this line in your page

+`<script src="dist/emberTestRecorder.js" data-framework="react"></script>`

+##Running the React demo app

+`npm run demo-react`

+##Running the React protractor test

+This uses the react/basicConf.js to run a single file ('test-recorder-spec.js'), you can paste the generated test code into there

+You need to start webdriver:
+`npm run webdriver`

+then run protractor with :
+`npm run demo-react-test`

 # Ember

-To use this, simply include this line of code someone in your app, I recommend in your `app.js`:
+To use this, simply include this line of code someone in your ember-cli, I recommend in your `app.js`:

 ```js
 import main from 'ember-cli-test-recorder/main';// jshint ignore:line
 ```
 Note: we use jshint ignore:line as we don't actually do anything with the main object, it sets everything up by itself

-# React

-Include this line in your page

-`<script src="dist/emberTestRecorder.js" data-framework="react"></script>`

 # Angular 2